Saving for a Down Payment: Transportation

 How Much Do You Spend on Transportation?

 In 2016, the average household spent $9,049 on transportation.
-The majority of that amount ($3,634) went to paying for a vehicle.
+The majority of that amount ($3,634) went to pay for a vehicle.
 Most households spent $1,909 on gasoline and motor oil and the remainder was spent on other expenses, like insurance and repairs.

 Transportation is about 16 percent of the average family’s budget.
 It’s not the easiest category to decrease spending on, but decreasing spending on transportation will get you closer to saving a down payment for a home.